-The president’s remarks followed a recent strike that mistakenly killed a group of children and women in southern Helmand province.
-Mr Karzai declared it would be the last.
+The president’s remarks follow a recent strike which mistakenly killed a group of children and women in southern Helmand province.
+He said it would be the last.

-“From this moment, airstrikes on the houses of people are not allowed,” Mr Karzai told reporters in Kabul.
+“From this moment, air strikes on the houses of people are not allowed,” he told reporters in Kabul.

-Maj Belinsky also offered a conciliatory tone.
-“In the days and weeks ahead we will co-ordinate very closely with President Karzai to ensure that his intent is met,” she said.
-Mr Karzai has previously made strong statements against certain military tactics, such as night raids, only to back away from them later.
+“In the days and weeks ahead we will co-ordinate very closely with President Karzai to ensure that his intent is met,” spokeswoman Major Sunset Belinsky said.

-If Mr Karzai holds to what sounds like an order to international troops to abandon most airstrikes, it could bring the Afghan government into direct conflict with its international allies.
+If Mr Karzai holds to what sounds like an order to international troops to abandon strikes, it could bring the Afghan government in direct conflict with its international allies.